ryanwilsond/belte/docs/Repl.md

 The Repl (Read-Eval-Print Loop) is a command-line tool that provides the user with a simple way for testing short code snippets, without having to create any files or otherwise set up a project.

-The Repl is maintained alongside the compiler, so [*most*\*](Current/Overview.md#12-partially-supported-features) language features are supported in the Repl, as well as many tools for debugging.
+The Repl is maintained alongside the compiler, so [*most*\*](Current/Overview.md#11-endpoint-specific-features) language features are supported in the Repl, as well as many tools for inspecting code.

 - [Invoking the Repl](#invoking-the-repl)
 - [Interacting with the Repl](#interacting-with-the-repl)